plone/training/theming/theme-package.rst

 .. note::

-   The classes like userrole-anonymous, are provided by Plone in the BODY-Tag.
+   The classes like *userrole-anonymous*, are provided by Plone in the BODY-Tag.

 Status messages
 ***************